wix-incubator/wix-ui-tpa/src/components/Toast/README.md

 ## Toast
-An implementation of an Toast for TPAs
+An implementation of an Toast for TPAs.
-This Readme was auto-generated and needs to be filled manually
+Toasts are used to display important notifications or errors for the entire page.

+The Toast TPA implementations provides a few default fixed styles.
+It means none of them can be overridable.